 - We are the foremost Spitfire maintenance and restoration facility in the world with unmatched on-site engineering support, spares holdings and CAA approved engineering facilities

 - Viewing and hospitality facilities for your friends and family with free refreshments

 - The only operator to have spare Spitfires permanently on-site in case of unserviceability

-- FREE video of your flight with 2 Cameras onboard
+- FREE onboard video of your flight included onboard

 - FREE guided hangar tour for you and your friends – view the Spitfires, Hurricane, Messerschmitt 109 and other historic artifacts

 - FREE flight certificate, flight patch and set of Air Council pilots notes for the Spitfire Mk IX